rubensworks/PhD-Thesis/content/generating/related-work.md

 The factor $$WT(CV(T, D))$$ is used to weight this sum, so that the coherence is always a value between 0 and 1, with 1 representing a perfect structuredness.
-A maximal coherence means that all instances in the dataset have values for all possible properties in the type system, which is for example the case in relational databases without optional values.
+A maximal coherence means that all instances in the dataset have values for all possible properties in the type system, which is for example the case in relational databases without null values.
-Based on this metric, the authors introduce a generic method for creating variants of real datasets with different sizes while maintaining a similar structuredness.
+Based on this measure, the authors introduce a generic method for creating variants of real datasets with different sizes while maintaining a similar structuredness.
 The authors describe a method to calculate the coverage value of this dataset, which has been [implemented as a procedure in the Virtuoso RDF store](cite:cites socialnetworkdatasetgenerator).
-As the goal of our work is to generate *realistic* RDF public transport datasets, we will use this metric to compare the realism of generated datasets with real datasets.
+As the goal of our work is to generate *realistic* RDF public transport datasets, we will use this measure to compare the realism of generated datasets with real datasets.
-As this high-level metric is used to define *realism* over any kind of RDF dataset, we will introduce new metrics to validate the realism for specifically the case of public transport datasets.
+As this high-level measure is used to define *realism* over any kind of RDF dataset, we will introduce new measures to validate the realism for specifically the case of public transport datasets.